syncfusion-content/windowsforms-docs/WindowsForms/Spreadsheet/Rows-and-Columns.md

 ---
 layout: post
 title: Rows and Columns Operations in Spreadsheet
-description: Operations involved with rows and columns in Spreadsheet
+description: This section explains that the operations involved with rows and columns in Spreadsheet for windowsforms/Syncfusion
 platform: windowsforms
 control: Spreadsheet
 documentation: ug